Constipation in Dogs - How To Treat Your Dog’s Constipation with Home Remedies?

 Regular physical activity is crucial for maintaining a healthy digestive system.
 Exercise helps stimulate the muscles in your dog’s intestines, promoting regular bowel movements.
 Make sure your dog gets enough exercise each day, whether through walks, playtime, or other activities they enjoy.

-• Daily walks: Take your dog for regular walks, as the movement can help keep their digestive system functioning properly.
+• Daily walks: Take your dog for regular walks, as the movement can help keep their digestive system function properly.

 • Play and exercise: Engage in activities like fetch, agility training, or even swimming to keep your dog active and healthy.